 It’s the second most popular drink at traditional breakfast, after coffee.
 Its consumption is more usual with sweet breakfasts (being present in 82.6% of these), but it’s also consumed with salty ones (in 78.6%).
 It’s common for coffee shops to sell cocoa powder for the milk, another of the favorite drinks to have with a sweet breakfast!

 According to the study that we mentioned, one out of every five breakfasts that are made at home are salted and the cold meats and sausages are present in 4.7% of these.
 Cooked ham is one of the favorites, but people choose cow’s cheeses as well as are the softest, creamiest, and tender sheep’s cheeses.
 Don’t forget the jamon serrano, one of the favorites to accompany the bread!

-- Toast with oil
+- Toast with olive oil

 The oil is present in 8% of the homemade breakfasts.
 A low amount for a product that has so many essential nutrients!
 But you eat it with something else, so the most common option is to pour it on top of freshly toasted slices of bread…. delisshhhh

-- Toast with tomato
+- Toasted bread with tomato

 - Roscon de reyes (King’s cake)